 It is projected that US$ 64 billion will be invested in Smart Energy technologies by 2030.
 The one constant in all energy forecasts is the ambition of continued carbon reduction.
 Now, let’s imagine what 2030 could look like.

-Technology – creating a new low-carbon world: Smart Energy communities are combining renewable energy generation, energy storage, smart meters, green buildings, blockchain, IoT, AI, and other technologies to exert more control over their energy usage.
+Technology – creating a new low-carbon world: Smart Energy communities are combining renewable energy generation, energy storage, smart meters, green buildings, blockchain, IoT, AI and other technologies to exert more control over their energy usage.
 Energy storage is crucial in balancing energy supply and demand.
-Batteries underpin an industrialized electric vehicle market in which China leads manufacturing and dominates the supply chain.
+Batteries underpin an industrialised electric vehicle market in which China leads manufacturing and dominates the supply chain.

 Energy management technologies are regarded as the cheapest and most immediate way to help accomplish intensity reduction goals.
 Hence, China’s energy efficiency industry is emerging as a high growth sector because of the country’s policies, including its “double control” strategy.
 Firms that develop cost-effective, energy-saving technologies, such as Energy Management Systems (EMS), are poised to capture opportunities in this space.
 Investors should pay more attention to EMS enterprises with profit potential.